Get access to an advanced food database and let our carb calculator do the work for you.

 This you’ll need to do for every food item your meal consists of.

-When you’re on the go, eating out or just don’t need the hurdle of calculating the carbs yourself – it might be easier for you to use Hedia as your personal diabetes assistant.
+When you’re on the go, eating out or just don’t need the hurdle of calculating the carbs yourself – it might be easier for you to use HDA as your personal diabetes assistant.

 Hedia has a team of nutrition experts, nurses, machine learners and our amazing developers ready to answer all your questions at firstname.lastname@example.org, or fill out the contact form.

-Hedia is a medical device software registered in the Danish Medicines board (Lægemiddelstyrelsen).
-Hedia has a CE-certification mark stating conformity with safety standards for products sold within the European Economic Area.
+HDA is a medical device software registered in the Danish Medicines Agency (Lægemiddelstyrelsen).
+Hedia has a CE-certification mark stating conformity with the EU directive for medical devices sold within the EU.